chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-powder-bed-fusion/laser-powder-bed-fusion.rst

 Constrain Stasis
 ~~~~~~~~~~~~~~~~

-To improve the computational time, we constrain the solid degree of liberty to a velocity of :math:`0.0`.
-This is achieved with the ``constrain statis`` subsection.
+To improve the computational time, we constrain solid degrees of freedom to a velocity of :math:`0.0` using the ``constrain statis`` subsection.

 .. code-block:: text